mosquitogames/1819rulebook/2_sequence-of-play.md

 > **Skip this on the first round.**

 Events marked Immediate must be resolved before proceeding to next phase.

+Event cards represent crises, global events, or shifting mores in local society that affect the political status quo.
+At the start of each round (except the first), a new Event card is revealed.

 ## 2. Place Leader